 So that means that this girl is STRESSED out.
 You just can’t plan the unknown, no matter how hard you try.
 And as y’all know, you can’t just “wing it” with candy!
 It’s going to be interesting, that’s for sure.
 If the episode comes on in December and you see a girl with caramel spilled all over the floor, you will know it’s me.
 If you see someone down on the floor eating it with a spoon — that’s my Mom (she’s coming with me).

 As we have talked about for years now, you all know exactly what do I do when I’m stressed: BAKE.
 Of course I should have probably made a candy — you know, to practice.
-But that would have just stressed me out more…so instead I made cookies.
+But that would have just stressed me out more…so instead I made these white chocolate macadamia nut cookies.
 Cookies never fail me.
 I get cookies and they get me.
 I know that I wanted a soft chewy cookie (so I used a lot of brown sugar) and I wanted them to be thick (so I formed them into oblong shapes — more on that in the recipe).

 I called these “the best” and they really are.
 I have made many versions of this cookie, but I think I finally got it down to a science!
 My favorite part of a White Chocolate Macadamia Nut Cookie is the combination of salty and sweet.
 You have a perfect cookie base, with hunks of salty macadamia nuts, mixed with super sweet bites of white chocolate.
 It’s heaven in a cookie.